smclacke/webserv/notes/sarah_stuff/sm_todo.md

 5)
 	memory still having issues.. related to images? if i keep clicking images, it goes up, then run siege with c10 and i get like +300

+**discoveries/challenges**

+1)
+	spaces inbetween server blocks were causing different behaviours with images in browser

+2)
+	when adding "return 301 /new-route; #redirects request from old route to new-route with a 301 status" to test.conf server 9999, images always has 404

+3)
+	how to translate curl post + delete requests to html for action buttons in browser

+4)
+	if rapid refresh on big image, server crashes, sometimes with "handleFile(): write to client failed", sometimes nothing - doesnt seem to be an issue with other pages...

+5)
+	trying to add back the 'oldimagesdir' redirecting in new conf but being weird

 6)
-	if rapid refresh, server crashes, sometimes with "handleFile(): write to client failed", sometimes nothing

-**discoveries**

-1) 	OR NOT?? wtf
-	if no space between server end bracket and next server block, server does weird shit still kind of works but the basic testing 1 was caused by there being no space and it throwing 404 for images
-		-- v unclear what is happening here but something changed when i changed the spaces? or im high

-**dont_know_what_to_call_this**

-1)
-	when adding "return 301 /new-route; #redirects request from old route to new-route wiht a 301 status" to test.conf server 9999, images always has 404
+	cgi - http 0.9 ???